top of page

 It’s natural to feel like our pre-baby routines and goals have shifted.
 If there was ever a time to let go of societal pressures and expectations, this might be it.
 Every family is unique, and our journey doesn’t have to look like anyone else’s.

 For me, the first thing I needed was to find some shut eye!
 So, I swallowed my pride and asked for help from family members that came to visit.
-I would shower or nap if the opportunity arose instead of putting on the brave face, faking that I was the perfect hostess and totally fine.
+I would shower or nap at any opportunity instead of putting on the brave face, faking that I was the perfect hostess and totally fine.
 This was easier with the second baby!
 I still felt that ‘mom guilt’ but I knew I had to prioritize me and my health.

 Celebrating Small Wins

-Victories might look a little different these days—managing a successful feeding, getting outside for a walk, or simply taking a shower.
-Celebrate these achievements as markers of progress, no matter how small they seem.
+Victories might look a little different these days—managing a successful feeding, getting outside for a walk, or like I said earlier, simply taking a shower!
+Celebrate these achievements, no matter how small they seem!

 I found that daily stroller walks really helped me and even though it’s often the last thing we want to do, exercise is one of the best things we can do for ourselves (even after a rough night).
 I felt better; it cleared my mind and got me up and moving—and my baby loved to get out too.
 My husband would join when he could and it also became some relationship time for us where we could embrace this new phase of our lives together.